-Improving wheat production using techniques in conventional breeding and molecular genetics and genomics.
+Improving wheat production using techniques of conventional breeding and molecular genetics and genomics.

 Traits of interest

-Drought and heat tolerance, resistance to greenbug, hessian fly, and Russian wheat aphid, as well as leaf, stem and stripe rust and streak mosaic virus.
+Drought and heat tolerance, resistance to greenbug (GB), hessian fly (HF), Russian wheat aphid (RWA), and wheat curl mite (WCM)as well as leaf, stem and stripe rust and streak mosaic virus.

 - Mapping QTL for drought tolerance in TAM cultivars: Using bi-parental and association mapping to identify tightly linked SNP markers to traits of interest.